What to Do If Your Client Does Not Want to Sign A Model Release?

 1. Modify the Model Release Clause Without a Fee

-Option one is modifying the clause to become a Privacy of Photographs Clause.
+Option one is modifying the clause to become a Privacy of Images Clause.
 The language should say that you agree to complete confidentiality of the photos with the exception of anything you and the client have agreed to in writing.
-A privacy of photographs clause gives your clients peace of mind knowing that their photos will remain private, that you won't share them with any third party (or vendors), and that you won't use the photos for marketing purposes.
+A privacy of images clause gives your clients peace of mind knowing that their images will remain private, that you won't share them with any third party (or vendors), and that you won't use the images for marketing purposes.
 It may be prudent to choose to enter into such a privacy clause without an additional fee in order to simply respect the client’s wishes and to build customer satisfaction.

 2. Modify The Model Release Clause With a Fee